 5. Provide a Submission Title for the draft being created

-6. Select relevant Domain of which the testing was performed
+6. Select the relevant Asset in which the testing was performed

 7. Provide the Endpoint where the vulnerable component can be found (Optional/But Recommended)

 10. All information necessary to reproduce the vulnerability should be written in the report, images can be used as guidance, but should not be required to understand and reproduce the submission.
 Of course, there might be exceptions.
-While writing your report, keep the following in mind: “Can my report be printed out on a sheet of paper and still be understood?“.
+While writing your report, remember: “Can my report be printed on a sheet of paper and still be understood?“.
 Was the answer to this question yes?
-Good job! if not, try to modify your report until the answer becomes yes
+Good job!
+If not, try to modify your report until the answer is yes

 Example: